From the site

-Situated in the walls of York, close to the minster and the best York has to offer.
+The Hilton York is situated within the city walls, close to the York Minster and the best this city has to offer.

 Edinburgh (Contemporary) - Scotland

-The Apex City of Edinburgh Hotel is located in the heart of Grassmarket in Edinburgh city centre, just minutes from The Royal Mile.
+The Apex City of Edinburgh Hotel is located in the heart of Grassmarket in Edinburgh's city centre, just minutes from The Royal Mile.

 Inverness (Traditional) - Scotland

-This traditional hotel provides enviable views over the River Ness and Inverness Castle.
+The traditional Columba Hotel provides enviable views over the River Ness and Inverness Castle.

 Wick (Traditional) - Scotland

-This hotel is nestled in the Viking town of Wick overlooking its river.
+The Norseman Hotel is nestled in the viking town of Wick, overlooking its river.

 Broadford (Traditional) - Scotland

-A hotel boasting an incredible location by Broadford Bay, set at the base of outstanding mountains.
+Boasting an incredible location by Broadford Bay, The Dunollie Hotel is set at the base of outstanding mountains.